Published on in CHOP News

 Isolation and uncertainty are common feelings during the time of COVID-19 — especially for patient families that feel isolated.
-The Integrative Health team offered free online yoga group classes to families with a child who has IBD.
+The Integrative Health team offered online yoga group classes to families with a child who has IBD.
 By connecting virtually with a yoga instructor, patients were able to practice yoga and mindfulness techniques that were individualized and specific to someone living with IBD.

 Patients interacted with the instructor by asking questions in real time and has the opportunity to connect with other children in the session, making them feel a little less alone.

 Any trip to the Emergency Department (ED) can be stressful.
 Throw in the fear of catching COVID-19, and the anxiety was more heightened than normal.